 We are following the phased distribution plan set by the State of Ohio.
-Right now, we are helping distribute vaccines as part of Phase 1a, which includes the following individuals:
+For more information, click here.

 Can the vaccine cause COVID-19?

-No. The COVID-19 mRNA vaccine does not contain the coronavirus.
-Instead, it sends a message to the cells to create a protein that looks like a piece of the surface of coronavirus.
+No. The COVID-19 mRNA and adenovirus vector vaccines do not contain the coronavirus.
+The mRNA vaccine works by sending a message to the cells to create a protein that looks like a piece of the surface of coronavirus.
 The body recognizes the foreign protein, sometimes called an antigen, and creates antibodies that protect against COVID-19.